 Prudence Mulenga is from Lukupa village in Kasama district about 15 km outside of Kasama.
 Her father died 10 years ago and she lives with her mother and 2 younger sisters.
 She is outgoing, sassy, and has a passion for drama and art.
 Since graduating from secodary school, she has been running her own business in the village, producing baked goods.
 She supports her son and husband and helps her grandmother with farming.

-Thank you with Love to Sarah’s Full Sponsors, Pan and Carl Awsumb, Todd and Krystina Barnum, Sherry Hostetter, and Mac and Mo Smith!
+Thank you to Sarah’s Full Sponsors, Pan and Carl Awsumb, Todd and Krystina Barnum, Sherry Hostetter, and Mac and Mo Smith!

-Christabell Chewe is 15 years old in grade 10 at Kasama Girls School.
+Christabell Chewe is currently attending the Kasama School of Nursing, after graduating from Kasama Girls School in 2018.
 She has one brother and two sisters, and is the third born.
 Her father died in January 2006, and since then, her mother has been supporting her and her siblings alone.
-Her mother, Judith Mulenga, farms small plots of maize to provide for her children, but has found that with increased school fees, she needs more money than she did when they were young.
+Her mother, Judith Mulenga, farms small plots of maize to provide for her children.
 To earn additional money, Judith and her sister brew a hard grain alcohol called kacasu (ka-cha-su) and sell it out of their home.
 As with many native communities, alcohol has created many social problems in Kasama and surrounding areas, leading to increased rates of crime and domestic abuse.
 Most of those who consume this liquor are men.

 As you can imagine, living at a bar is not easy for a young woman.
-Against these odds, Christabell has worked hard to achieve commendable results at school.
-For these reasons, Kasama Micro Grants has decided to put Christabell in boarding school in Kasama.
-Chirstabell is soft spoken but loves to dance, and she has dreams of one day becoming an accountant.
+Against these odds, Christabell worked hard to achieve commendable results at school.
+For these reasons, and with help from Bakashana, Christabell managed to graduate and is on the path to becoming a nurse!

 Susan is a quiet force who loves football and comes alive when performing in drama skits or reciting poetry.
 She lives with her mother and 3 older sisters in Bwembya village.
-Susan walks the 15 KM to and from her village to Laura Girls School each day, proving to her family and the bakashana family her ambition to become educated.
+Before graduating, Susan walked the 15 KM to and from her village to Laura Girls School each day, proving to her family and the bakashana family her ambition to become educated.
 Susan’s mother is a subsistence farmer who has found it challenging to support her 5 daughters on her own.
-Bakashana is excited to bring Susan into our family, and offer her the opportunity to continue the education she so eagerly desires.
+Bakashana is excited that Susan is a part of our family.

 Regardless of these obstacles, she has persevered and pro-actively pursued the future that she knows she deserves instead of sitting back and letting her life pass her by.
 We feel grateful to have such a confident, well-spoken and strong young woman as part of the Bakashana family.